 From seedling stage to harvest, medicinal plants have a broad range of growth periods.
-The duration of the growth cycle may depend on several factors, including growing medium, desired yield, and marijuana strain.
+The duration of the growth cycle may depend on several factors, including growing medium, desired yield, and medicinal plants strain.
 This combination of factors means that you'll need to wait between six weeks and 16 weeks to harvest most medicinal plants.
 On average, you can expect between nine weeks and 12 weeks to elapse from planting to harvesting, but again, timing is contingent on a number of factors.

 As a grower you'll know that your medicinal plants are ready to harvest when you observe these visual clues: